IP Canada Report 2018

 Industrial designs are IP rights that protect the visual aspects of a finished article with respect to shape, configuration, pattern or ornament, and any combination of these features.Footnote 26 Industrial design rights are important business assets for protecting the aesthetic elements of a product from imitation, which helps to enhance its distinctiveness and marketability.

 CIPO received 6,533 applications in 2017, representing 6% growth over the previous year and 24% growth since 2008.
 Canadian industrial design filings abroad have also shown substantial growth, increasing by 35% from 2007 to 2016.
 This growth reflects the increasing importance of industrial design rights.
-Once the Hague Agreement is fully implemented in 2019, Canadians will be able to file a single application in Canada covering multiple jurisdictions.
+With the Hague Agreement fully implemented as of November 5, 2018, Canadians are now able to file a single application in Canada covering multiple jurisdictions.
 This will reduce costs and administrative efforts for Canadians filing for industrial designs internationally.

 Industrial design applications